hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

   return xcols, xstring
 ```

-The above function receives a list of columns, a pattern to search for, and a function q in string format that passes as an argument the columns found following that pattern in qSQL format (where columns are accessed with their names and not with a symbol).
-Applying this to all columns starting with *"H"* returns these columns as a vector of Symbols and in a String these columns in qSQL format:
+The above function receives a list of columns, a pattern to search for, and a q function in string format that passes as an argument the columns found following that pattern in qSQL format (where columns are accessed with their names and not with a symbol).
+Applying this to all columns starting with *"H"* returns these columns as a vector of symbols and a string of these columns in qSQL format:

 ```python